MicrosoftDocs/quantum-docs/articles/overview-what-is-qsharp-and-qdk.md

 ### Qubits as opaque references

+In Q# qubits are modeled as opaque data types that represent a reference to a specific two-state quantum system, whether physical or logical (error-corrected), on which quantum operations such as [Hadamard](xref:Microsoft.Quantum.Intrinsic.H) or [Pauli X](xref:Microsoft.Quantum.Intrinsic.X) may be performed.
+This is an operational view of qubits: qubits are defined by what you can do to them.

+The representation used in Q# has the interesting implication that all of the actual quantum computing is done by side effect.
+There is no way to directly interact with the quantum state of the computer; it has no software representation at all.
+Instead, one performs operations on qubit entities that have the side effect of modifying the quantum state.
+Effectively, the quantum state of the computer is an opaque global variable that is inaccessible except through a small set of accessor primitives (measurements) — and even these accessors have side effects on the quantum state, and so are really “mutators with results” rather than true accessors.

-An important consequence of that is that Q# has no ability to introspect into the state of a qubit or other properties of quantum mechanics directly, which guarantees that a Q# program can be physically executed on a quantum computer.
-Instead, a program can call operations such as [`Measure`](xref:Microsoft.Quantum.Intrinsic.Measure) to extract classical information from a qubit.
+Therefore, Q# has no ability to introspect into the state of a qubit or other properties of quantum mechanics directly, which guarantees that a Q# program can be physically executed on any quantum computer.
+Instead, a Q# program can call operations such as [`Measure`](xref:Microsoft.Quantum.Intrinsic.Measure) to extract classical information from a qubit.

+## Programing quantum operations

-Once allocated, a qubit can be passed to operations and functions, also referred to as *callables*.
+Once allocated, a qubit can be passed to operations and functions, also referred to as [*callables*](xref:microsoft.quantum.qsharp.callabledeclarations).
 In some sense, this is all that a Q# program can do with a qubit.
 Any direct actions on state of a qubit are all defined by *intrinsic* callables such as [`X`](xref:Microsoft.Quantum.Intrinsic.X) and [`H`](xref:Microsoft.Quantum.Intrinsic.H) - that is, callables whose implementations are not defined within Q# but are instead defined by the target machine.
-What these operations actually *do* is only made concrete by the target machine we use to run the particular Q# program.
+What these operations actually *do* is only made concrete by the target machine you choose to run the particular Q# program.
+For more information, see [Q# program implementation](xref:microsoft.quantum.qsharp.programstructure-overview).

-For example, if running the program on our [full-state simulator](xref:microsoft.quantum.machines.overview.full-state-simulator), the simulator performs the corresponding mathematical operations to the simulated quantum system.
-But looking toward the future, when the target machine is a real quantum computer, calling such operations in Q# will direct the quantum computer to perform the corresponding *real* operations on the *real* quantum system (for example, precisely timed laser pulses).
+For example, if running the program on the [full-state simulator](xref:microsoft.quantum.machines.overview.full-state-simulator), the simulator performs the corresponding mathematical operations to the simulated quantum system.
+But looking toward the future, when the target machine is a real quantum computer, calling such operations in Q# will direct the quantum computer to perform the corresponding **real operations** on the **real quantum hardware**.
+For example, in a trapped-ion quantum computer the quantum operations are realised by precisely timed laser pulses.

 A Q# program recombines these operations as defined by a target machine to create new, higher-level operations to express quantum computation.
 In this way, Q# makes it easy to express the logic underlying quantum and hybrid quantum–classical algorithms, while also being general with respect to the structure of a target machine or simulator.